 Responsible Tenant Reward

-Nottingham City Homes residents who are good neighbours, pay their rent, look after their homes and gardens, keep to their appointments and are registered to vote will qualify for a £100 reward credited to their rent accounts at the end of November.
+Nottingham City Homes tenants who are good neighbours, pay their rent, look after their homes and gardens, keep to their appointments and are registered to vote will qualify for a £100 reward credited to their rent accounts at the end of November.

 Keep it on your account